Yettimania/rnnMechSystem/README.md

 There are two notebooks that contain details on the project.
 The first being exploration for the project and the second having documented details on the `main.py` file along with conclusive analysis of the model.

+The final notebook is found [here](rnnMechSystem/notebooks/1- Exploration of Mechanical System RNN.ipynb)

 ## File Structure

-`data` - Contains the raw data, typically a CSV file which was generated from [Notebook 1](./notebooks/'1- Exploration of Mechanical System RNN.ipynb')
+`data` - Contains the raw data, typically a CSV file which was generated from Notebook 1

 `figs` - Directory for storing graphics of raw data, model loss, predictions, etc.